 St. Paul says that the church is without "spot or wrinkle."
 This is how Christ presents His church to His Father - how He presents you.
-Last week, in Bible class, we read through Revelation chapter 5.
+We look at ourselves and recognize that we are like those in our Old Testament reading who are told to "Read this" but we cannot.
+We see our spots and wrinkles.
+Then we read Revelation chapter 5.
 Christ, the Lamb who was slain but has risen, takes the scroll from He who sits upon the throne, and the Lamb is the only One who has the authority to break the seven seals and reveal God's plan of salvation.